 Stretching your social network and comfort zone

-Until you have gained some experience from internships or positions, listing your Greek projects can help you attain the opportunities you want.
+Until you have gained experience from internships or positions, listing your Greek projects can help you attain the opportunities you want.

-Downsides of joining a Sorority or Fraternity
+Cons of Joining a Sorority or Fraternity

 Registration and New Member Fees